kathylangarano/portfolio/src/content/work/nested/eco-store.md

 ><img src="/public/assets/eco-store/gallery.png">
 ><img src="/public/assets/eco-store/footer.png">

-This is a project where I created an e-commerce web page for an eco-store to sell organic crafted fashion items.
+This project involves the creation of an e-commerce website for an eco-store specializing in the sale of organically crafted fashion items.

-This project was focused to implement Sass At-rules, with a beauty and minimalist design.
+The primary focus of this project was the implementation of Sass At-rules, with an emphasis on achieving a beautiful and minimalist design.

-I added an article style at the beginning of the web page, 2 sections of product cards, a gallery section, location and a footer to add important information about.
+The website features an introductory article-style section at the beginning, followed by two product card sections, a gallery section, location information, and a footer containing essential details.

-The product cards have a beauty design that allow to add a description and photo.
+The product cards are designed with aesthetics in mind, allowing for the inclusion of descriptions and photos.